PhilMayer/HellYesCupid/README.md

 ```

 ##Questions
-In order to determine their fit with a potential match, users can answer personality questions.
+In order to determine their fit with another person, users can answer personality questions.
 These work as follows:

 1. Users choose one answer to the question
 2. Users choose among which answers they find acceptable (e.g. how many times a day do you brush your teeth?)